3 Days in Lyon – The Perfect Itinerary

 Visit the Gallo-Roman Amphitheater

-The Gallo-Roman Amphitheater
+Gallo-Roman Amphitheater

 Lyon is home to several historical sites, but none is more fascinating than the Gallo-Roman Amphitheater.
-Built in 15 BC, this ancient stadium was mostly used for entertainment.
-And it could sit a whopping 10,000 people!

 Today, you can explore the ruins and imagine what it must have been like during its heyday.
-They are remarkably intact, and, best of all, admission is free!

-In summer, the amphitheater plays host to the Nuits de Fourvière, a yearly festival dedicated to the performing arts.
+In summer, the amphitheater hosts the Nuits de Fourvière, a yearly festival dedicated to the performing arts.
 From opera and dance to film, it’s a chance to take part in Lyonnaise culture and support local artists.
-Be sure to check it out if you’re in town.

 Address: 17 Rue Cleberg